 Plainfield is a medium-sized town located in the state of Indiana.
 With a population of 30,590 people and six constituent neighborhoods, Plainfield is the 36th largest community in Indiana.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plainfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Plainfield is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Plainfield who work in office and administrative support (15.26%), sales jobs (12.80%), and management occupations (11.47%).

 Also of interest is that Plainfield has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Plainfield is somewhat higher than in the average US city of 21.84%: 27.46% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Plainfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.07% of adults 25 and older in the town have at least a bachelor's degree.

 The most common language spoken in Plainfield is English.
 Other important languages spoken here include Spanish and Indic languages.